Faares/Curated/README.md

 # Curated: The List of Clear Knowledge.
 As the title says! recently, I get deep into special areas, and references became increasingly "dirty".
 So, here I'm setting the top-ranked and clear references.
 Classified by specialty.

-> [!IMPORTANT] Hello
-* The list contains resources written in non-English languages.
+> * The list contains resources written in non-English languages.
 You can figure it out by **in LANG** before it.
-* This list is not for school students! usually, these references need prerequisites to understand.
+> * This list is not for school students! usually, these references need prerequisites to understand.

 > *22 / Jul / 2023:* I uploaded some references [here](https://storage.faares.com/).
 Consider it as a backup.